jhoeljp/Python/README.md

 # Python

-Collection of Python projects
+**Collection of Python Projects**

-*1)Amazon Price Tracker*
+*Instagram Follower Bot*

-Web scrape amazon for price of a product and use SMTP module to send email alerts
+Bot to reach out to new followers with similar interest to target account.
+Perfect for doing marketing outreach.

-*2)Flight Club*
+*Flight Club*

 Tool that uses Google Sheets API, Tequila API for ticket pricing to fetch cheapest flight available to custom locations.

-*3)pomodoro GUI*
+*Pomodoro GUI*

-Friednly UI to stimulate study cycle using the pomodoro tecnique
+Friednly UI made to guide study cycles using the pomodoro tecnique.

-*4)Stock News*
+*Stock News*

-fetch news for a particular Stock Ticker using alphavantage.co News API
+Fetch news for a particular Stock Ticker using alphavantage.co News API